Abai/qwen-code-local/README.md

 ## Overview

 The Qwen Code Local Development Environment runs the Qwen3-Coder-30B-A3B-Instruct model using Docker.
-It provides an OpenAI-compatible API for code generation tasks.
+It provides an OpenAI-compatible API for code generation tasks and can be run completely offline after initial setup.

 ## Key Features